PacificBiosciences/PacBioFileFormats/PacBioBamIndex.rst

      RGID_INT is used in the RG tag of BAM records and here in the PBI index.

      Note that RGID_INT may be negative.

+  :sup:`2`
+    Local context flags are only valid for Subread / Insert records.
+For all other record-types, or if the CX tag is not present in the record, this value should be 0

 .. _Mapped Data: